urbanopt/urbanopt-cli/docs/source/hpxml_to_openstudio.rst

 An ``Appliances/ClothesDryer`` element can be specified; if not provided, a clothes dryer will not be modeled.
 The dryer's ``FuelType`` must be provided.
-The ``Location`` can be optionally provided; if not provided, it is assumed to be in the living space.

 Several EnergyGuide label inputs describing the efficiency of the appliance can be provided.
 If the complete set of efficiency inputs is not provided, the following default values representing a standard clothes dryer from 2006 will be used.